brianmori/streaming-pipelines/README.md

 ==================

 Your task is to write a streaming pipeline to understand DataExpert.io user behavior using sessionization.
+Use the connectors and examples in the [airflow-dbt-project](https://github.com/DataExpert-io/airflow-dbt-project) repo to get started!

 ## Assignment Tasks

 - Write a DDL query (`session_ddl.sql`) that creates a table that tracks Data Expert sessions.
   - Make sure to have a unique identifier for each session
+  - the start and end of the session
-  - how long the session was
+  - a unique identifier for the session
   - how many events happened in that session
   - the date of the beginning of the session
   - What city, country, and state is associated with this session